 Reason #3: God hates gambling because it exploits the poor (Proverbs 14:31; Proverbs 28:27; Proverbs 29:7; Psalm 41:1).
 Did you know there are many more lottery outlets in poor neighborhoods than in higher income areas?
 Did you know that on those days when welfare checks arrive around this country, long lines form around the stores that sell lottery tickets?
 Did you know that in Chicago’s poorest neighborhoods, the Illinois state lottery rented billboards that showed a lottery ticket and the caption, “This could be your ticket out of poverty”?
 In gambling, for one person to win, other people must lose.
 And what category of people can least afford to hand over money and get nothing in return?
 That would be poor people.

-Reason #4: God hates gambling because it frequently destroys peoples’ lives (Proverbs 24:1-2).
-Evil people work to tear down, not build up, society.
+Reason #4: God hates gambling because it frequently destroys peoples’ lives (Proverbs 24:1-2; Ephesians 5:11).
+Ungodly people and their industries work to tear down society rather than build it, and the Bible tells us to “have no fellowship with the unfruitful works of darkness” (Ephesians 5:11).
 But how does the gambling industry tear down society?
 First, gambling leads to an increased crime rate.
 Studies have shown that while casinos initially bring short-term economic benefits, property crimes take a sharp rise by the fourth year.
 Second, gambling leads to addiction.
 A survey done by two Duke University professors found that 10% of those who buy lottery tickets are compulsive gamblers who account for a whopping 50% of all money bet on lotteries.
 It’s also been proven that people are twice as likely to become problem gamblers if a casino is located within fifty miles of their home.
 Third, gambling leads to what we might call “a culture of destruction.”
 One survey of compulsive gamblers found that 22% had divorced because of gambling, 49% had stolen from an employer to pay gambling debts, and 79% said they wanted to die.
 Fourth, gambling leads to a demise in local business.
 Show me $50 that was spent on lottery tickets, and I’ll show you $50 that wasn’t spent in local stores on groceries, gasoline, clothes, or dinner.

 The fact is, the gambling industry is a dirty business that thrives off peoples’ pain.
 Evidence of this is seen in the pawnshops that are frequently located near casinos.
 One pawnshop owner in Reno, Nevada has actually displayed a jar of gold-filled human teeth that his customers have pulled and pawned.
 Why would we want to have anything to do with an industry that causes people to do such a thing?